Computer history - 1949

 The first atomic clock was built in 1949 at the U.S. National Bureau of Standards.

-Popular Mechanics predicts: "Computers in the future may weigh no more than 1.5 tons."
+The Popular Mechanics magazine predicts: "Computers in the future may weigh no more than 1.5 tons."

 The (small-scale electronic machine) is fully operational at Manchester University.